 Have you ever wondered How baby teeth erupt and fall out?
 Every individual has two sets of teeth: primary (baby) and permanent ones.
 Baby teeth are present during early childhood, and as the child develops, they naturally shed to pave the way for the permanent teeth that will stay with them throughout their lifetime.
 Next, we will provide you with all the details about this fascinating process.

 Table of Contents

 What are milk teeth and how are they formed?

-When and how baby teeth erupt and fall Out
+How baby teeth erupt and fall out?

 What should be done when a tooth begins to move?

 It is advisable not to exert too much force on a tooth since the time that passes from when it starts to move until it falls out can be prolonged; in fact, sudden movements could damage the permanent tooth or the gums.
 Thus, it is best to wait for the tooth to loosen progressively and naturally.
 When a lot of movement is observed and it hinders talking or eating, it is possible to remove it or motivate the child to remove it on their own, as long as it does not hurt.

 Does falling teeth hurt?

 Children may experience very mild pain when extracting a tooth about to fall out; they may also experience mild discomfort.
 Swishing salt water in the mouth or applying a cool, wet washcloth can improve symptoms and stop possible bleeding.

 What is the difference between baby teeth and permanent teeth?